HerbCaudill/react-redux-worker/README.md

 ```
 yarn
 yarn demo
-# open localhost:1234
 ```

+Then open http://localhost:1234 in a browser.
 You should see this:

 ![demo](./img/demo.gif)